Skip to main content

 Jane Ades, National Human Genome Research Institute (NHGRI)

-Biomarkers play a central role in personalized medicine, where treatment strategies are tailored based on an individual’s unique biological characteristics.
+Biomarkers play a central role in personalized medicine2, where treatment strategies are tailored based on an individual’s unique biological characteristics.
 By identifying biomarkers associated with specific diseases or treatment responses, clinicians can make informed decisions regarding the most suitable therapies for each patient, maximizing treatment efficacy and minimizing adverse effects.

 Biomarkers and Prognostic Evaluation